ubccr/ccrdocs/pages/portals/idm.md

 We require users to have two factor authentication (2FA) enabled on their CCR account.
 The only service you'll be able to login without 2FA enabled is the IDM portal so that you're able to link an authentication app to your account.
 Once 2FA is enabled, you'll use the IDM portal for managing your 2FA settings and devices.

 !!!
 Danger
-    The UBIT hardware tokens will NOT work with your CCR account
+    The UBIT hardware tokens will NOT work with your CCR account.
+This setup is unique to your CCR account.

 ### Authentication applications supported for 2FA